elliotfouts/readme-generator/readme.md

 I used the inquierer npm package for the CLI prompts and fs to actually write to the output files.
 I utilized axiso to make an http request to the github licensing API to obtain the license so I could automate its generation.

 # Usage
-To use this tool, download the source code and then execute "npm run start" in the main directory
+To use this tool, download the source code and then execute "npm start" in the main directory

 # Contact